hsein1bourgi/Generative-AI-Projects-2025/sentence-constructor/chatgpt/prompt.md

     - the table of vocabulary should only have the following columsn: Japanese, Romoaji, English
     - Do not use Romaji when showing Japanese except in the table of vocabulary

-Student Input: Bears at the door, did you leave the garbage out?